Why Curiosity Matters More Than Ever

 It Sparks Creativity

-A Stanford Engineering report found that teams encouraged to experiment freely produced 35% more patentable ideas than those restricted to proven methods.
+- A Stanford Engineering report found that teams doing experiments freely produced 35% more patentable ideas than those restricted to proven methods.

 It Builds Resilience